ohthehugemanatee/dcon-nashville-prenote/presentation.md

 You keep Gruntin’ when you oughta be a Gulping

-Your CSS is right but you ain’t been right yet
+Your SaaS is right but it ain’t committed yet